-When entering the narthex (lobby) of our church building, greeters will welcome you warmly at the door, and then introduce you to our guest hosts.
-The hosts will briefly share what to expect during our worship service, invite you to sign our Guest Book, and give you a welcome packet with information about our church.
-An usher will then present you with the Sunday bulletin with the Order of Service and the weekly announcements.
-Congregants may join in the singing of contemporary songs prior to the start of the 10:15 a.m. worship service or they may also view the television monitor in the narthex (lobby) featuring our weekly announcements, activities, programs, and events.
+When entering the narthex (lobby) of our church building, greeters will welcome you at the door, and introduce you to our guest hosts.
+The hosts will inform you of the Welcome packet located in front of your seat and invite you to sign our Guest Book.
+An usher will present you with the Sunday bulletin with the Order of Service and the weekly announcements.

-Episcopalians use the Book of Common Prayer (BCP) and a Hymnal during their Sunday morning worship service.
-The form of service is called The Eucharist, meaning “Thanksgiving.”
-The name recalls Christ giving thanks while instituting the Last Supper on the night He was betrayed.
-At Holy Sacrament, these books, as well as the Bible (New Revised Standard Version), are located in front of you when seated.
-However, at Holy Sacrament, the entire order of our worship service is displayed via a projection system.
+Episcopalians use the Book of Common Prayer (BCP) and a Hymnal during Sunday worship.
+The form of service is called The Eucharist, meaning “Thanksgiving,” recalling Christ giving thanks during the Last Supper.
+At Holy Sacrament, these books, and the Bible (New Revised Standard Version), are in front of your seat.
+However, the entire order of service is displayed via a projection system.
 This makes it easier for members and guests alike to follow and participate in the service.

 Receiving Holy Communion

 All baptized Christians are welcome at the Lord’s Table, called the Altar.
-The ushers will direct you to the altar or communion rail and you will take the next space when it becomes available.
-Our custom is to kneel at the rail to receive the Blessed Sacrament, but you may stand if it is more comfortable.
-After receiving communion, please return to your seat.
-If you are unable to come to the altar rail, inform one of the ushers and the priest will bring communion to you.
+The ushers will direct you to the communion rail.
+Our custom is to kneel at the rail to receive communion, but you may stand if it is more comfortable.
+After receiving communion, return to your seat.
+If you are unable to come to the rail, inform an usher and the priest will bring communion to you.

-The wafer or bread (the Body of Christ), may be placed in your hand r on your tongue, whichever is your preference.
-If your preference is to receive the wafer in your hand, you may immediately consume it, hold it and intinct (dip) it into the wine, or have the Eucharistic Minister do it for you.
-When taking the wine (the Blood of Christ), you may need to guide the chalice to your lips.
+The wafer or bread (the Body of Christ), may be placed in your hand or on your tongue, whichever is your preference and immediately consume.
+When taking the wine (the Blood of Christ) orally, you may need to guide the chalice to your lips.

 Receiving the Bread Alone

 Receiving the bread alone is considered full communion.
-After receiving the bread either in your hand or by mouth and consume it, you may leave the altar rail and return to your seat.
+After receiving the bread either in your hand or orally you return to your seat.

 Receiving a Blessing

-If either you or your children prefer to receive a blessing instead of communion, kindly come forward to the altar rail during the ministration of communion and place your arms across your chest as a signal to the priest.
+If either you or your children prefer to receive a blessing instead of communion, kindly come forward to the altar rail during communion and cross your arms on your chest as a signal to the priest.